philippe554/excelextract/README.md

   * Can find specific rows/columns based on cell content using `match` (for exact or alternative strings) without requiring regex, while `loopsheets` still uses regex for sheet name patterns.
 Uses `select` to choose which match(es) to use.
   * Flexible **Trigger System** (defaulting to `nonempty`) to precisely control when data rows are created based on whether key cells contain data or meet specific conditions (`nonzero`).
   * Use Excel style functions (e.g., `=sum(sheet!B2:B20)`) to extract aggregated data.
+  * Use earlier defined columns in new columns, see `implicit tokens`.
   * Combines data from multiple sheets and multiple Excel files into single CSV outputs.
   * Outputs standard CSV files (UTF-8 encoded) compatible with most data analysis tools and spreadsheets.